ehmiiz/MorgothsPKI/README.md

 ## 🦇 Join the Dark Host

-In the depths of Git's endless void, I welcome those who would pledge their allegiance to our cause.
-Should you discover new paths of power or ways to strengthen the dominion, raise your pull request as a dark banner upon these walls.
+In the depths of Git's endless void, we welcome those who would pledge their allegiance to our cause.

+Should you uncover new paths of power or ways to strengthen the dominion, raise your pull request as a dark banner upon these walls, and let your knowledge echo through the halls of digital Angband.

-*"From the void I call to thee,
+*"From the void I summon thee,
 Through branches dark and commits free,
 Join our host with knowledge deep,
-The secrets of PKI to keep."*
+The secrets of PKI to keep,
+For in the darkness bind them all,
+Until the final commit's fall."*

 [![GitHub Issues](https://img.shields.io/github/issues/ehmiiz/morgothspki?style=for-the-badge&logo=github&color=darkred)](https://github.com/ehmiiz/morgothspki/issues)
 [![GitHub Pull Requests](https://img.shields.io/github/issues-pr/ehmiiz/morgothspki?style=for-the-badge&logo=github&color=darkred)](https://github.com/ehmiiz/morgothspki/pulls)